Study with the School of Nursing and Midwifery

 These placements recognise that nurses and midwives practise in many different settings.

-Community-based placements: These take place in a range of areas including aged care, general practice, community health, mental health and outpatient settings.
+Community-based placements: These take place in a wide range of areas including aged care, general practice, community health, mental health and outpatient settings.

 International placements: Many students choose to undertake an overseas clinical placement with one of our international partners.